-While some of us have gone through as many relationships as tissues in a box, others of us have had sparse but long-term relationships that wound up ending, and finally, some of us have never had a relationship, ever.
-So what’s the deal with this whole soul mate thing?
+While some of us have gone through as many relationships as tissues in a box, others of us have had sparse but long-term relationships that wound up ending, and finally, some of us have never had a relationship.
+So, what’s the deal with this whole soul mate thing?
 And why do so few of us end up with the “ideal” partner or soul connection?

 What is a Soul Mate (REALLY)?

 There are so many misconceptions about soul mates out there due to wishful thinking and idealism.
-For example, let’s do a game.
-Here it is: in the next few seconds I want you to pause and try to define what a “soul mate” is … one, two, three … pause … reflect.
+For example, let’s play a game.
+Here it is: in the next few seconds, I want you to pause and try to define what a “soul mate” is … one, two, three … pause … reflect.

 What is a soul mate to you?

 To most people (and most likely to you, too), soul mates are generally thought of as people who stick by your side forever – we’re talking about your entire lifespan.
 They’re also idealized as people who complete you and make your life infinitely better than it once was.
 While this may be true in some respects, in others it isn’t.

 So, what is a soul mate?
 In my experience, this is what really defines a soul mate: